MarekBodinger/eeg-localizer-screens/README.md

 In order to work "model_mesh.obj", "model_mesh.obj.mtl" and "model_texture.jpg" of patient OP857 must be copied to "public" folder.

+There are three screens implemented.
+Fiducial selection takes no input data, the screen is located in `src\screens\FiducialsSelectionScreen.tsx`.
+The second and the third screen are fed by mock data (`src\screens\SecondScreenTestWrapper.tsx` and `src\screens\ThirdScreenTestWrapper.tsx`) and are located in `src\screens\SecondScreen.tsx` and `src\screens\ThirdScreen.tsx`.

 ## Available Scripts

 In the project directory, you can run: